AdrianOsborne/Archive.org-Book-Downloader/README.md

 4. Click the "Borrow" button to borrow the book.
 5. Click the extension icon and then the "Download ACSM" button.
 6. The ACSM file will be downloaded automatically.
-7. Install Adobe Digital Editions and open the ACSM file.
+7. Install [Adobe Digital Editions](https://www.adobe.com/solutions/ebook/digital-editions/download.html) and open the ACSM file.
 8. It will download an encrypted PDF to the "Documents/My Digital Editions" folder.
-9. Install Calibre and the NoDRM plugin from [github.com/noDRM](https://github.com/noDRM).
+9. Install [Calibre](https://calibre-ebook.com/download) and the NoDRM plugin from [github.com/noDRM/DeDRM_tools/releases](https://github.com/noDRM/DeDRM_tools/releases).
 10. Drag the PDF into Calibre to remove the DRM.

 ## License